FREQUENTLY ASKED QUESTIONS ON CIVIL PROTECTION ORDERS (CPO’s)

 How is a final order handled?

 At the time an ex parte CPO is issued, the Court sets the case for a full hearing with both sides present.
-At the time of the full hearing, the Court makes a decision based on the evidence on whether or not to issue a final order.
+The full hearing is usually 10 to 14 days after the ex parte hearing.
+At the time of the full hearing, the Court makes a decision based on all the evidence on whether or not to issue a final order.

 How long does a final CPO last?